inbo/tutorials/content/tutorials/r_keyring/index.md

 And, admitted, I used keyring like so for quite a while now.
 However, then I noticed a serious problem, which is there by design:

-{{% callout warning %}}
+{{% callout note %}}

--   The default keyring is not password-locked.
+-   The default keyring is not password-locked: it gets unlocked at user login.
--   The secrets persist across R sessions, potentially even across reboots.
+-   The system secrets persist across R sessions, potentially even across reboots.

 {{% /callout %}}

-This is an unfortunate combination: it means that if you use `key_set`, and enter your password, you are in a worse situation than before.
+This is an unfortunate combination: it means that if you used `key_set`, and entered your password, you are in a worse situation than before.
-You just created a diary without a lock and left it on your desk, so that everyone who likes can just enter your room and read that good-looking Mickey gave you a complement about your new braces :blush:.
+You just created a diary without a lock and left it on your desk, so that everyone who likes can just enter your room and read that good-looking Mickey gave you a compliment about your new braces :blush:.

-In computer terms: anyone who comes to your computer can access the password in a new R session with `key_get`.
+In computer terms: anyone who comes to your computer can access the recent passwords in a new R session with `key_get`.
-If I am not mistaken, passwords in some keyrings even persist reboots, yet I did not test the default one.
+If I am not mistaken, passwords in some keyrings even persist reboots, yet I did not test.

 What a lousy vault.
 Laxity killed secrecy.